-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Research shows that increasing student engagement improves attendance rates (Center for Disease Control and Prevention, 2018).
-This action is designed to meet EL, FY, and LI students' unique needs.
-However, we expect that all students are struggling with chronic absenteeism and student connectedness, so this action is provided LEA-wide.
-2.9 Action: Transition SRL's Need: A review of the student connectedness rates for EL, FY, and LI students improved and these services have been shown to have a positive impact on student connectedness for these subgroups.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness A review of the student connectedness rates for EL, FY, and LI students improved and these services have been shown to have a positive impact on student connectedness for these subgroups.
 Without these services, EL, FY, and LI students may decrease in student connectedness.
 Additionally, a review of the suspension, chronic absenteeism, and graduation indicator on the California Dashboard indicates EL, FY and LI are still behind the all-student group.
 Based on a local needs assessment, when EL, FY, and LI students are connected with a caring adult as they transition between schools they have an increased overall sense of connection, more academic success, and higher attendance rates.
-Educational partners stated that to support EL, FY, and LI students there is a need to continue to have adults who support the Transition Transition SRL'sare determined and distributed based on individual student needs rather than the specific schools they attend.
-Funded through the district, these services are provided to Graduation Rate for for EL, FY, LI and all students Chronic Absenteeism Rate for EL, FY, LI and all students Student Connectedness for EL, FY, LI and all students Local Transitions Student Survey for EL, FY, and LI students Educational Partner Input for EL, FY, LI and all students
+Educational partners stated that to support EL, FY, and LI students there is a need to continue to have adults who support the Transition Programs to increase student and parent perception of being treated fairly, valued, and having an increased sense of belonging. results of foster youth, low-income and English learners will increase regarding their positive perception and school connectedness including feeling valued, safe, and welcome.
+This action is designed to meet EL, FY, and LI students' unique needs.
+However, we expect that all students struggling with chronic absenteeism and student connectedness to benefit so this action is provided LEA-wide.
+Chronic Absenteeism Rate for EL, FY, LI and all students Student Connectedness for EL, FY, LI and all students Local Transitions Student Survey for EL, FY, and LI students Educational Partner Input for EL, FY, LI and all students 2.10 Action: Transition Directors Need: A review of the student connectedness rates for EL, FY, and LI students improved and Students who have a sense of belonging and identification feel connected to their school community and want to participate, qualities that support school completion, reduce absenteeism and help prevent dropout (ESSA State Framework).
+Graduation Rate for for EL, FY, LI and all students Chronic Absenteeism Rate for EL, FY, LI and all students